Confetti at Weddings in Edinburgh – Everything You Need to Know to Add Fun and Magic to Your Big Day

 Prepare your guests

-Instructions: We will make sure that your guests know the what, when, and how of throwing the wedding confetti so everyone can participate at just the right moment for that utterly magical atmosphere.
+Instructions: We will make sure that your guests know the what, when, and how of throwing confetti at weddings so everyone can participate at just the right moment for that utterly magical atmosphere.

 Practice makes perfect: Practice is really crucial; just running through it with your guests from time to time ensures they know what they have to do.